 Choose Games Wisely

 Choose games for your youth group based on the specific games you have within your youth group and the agenda you hope to accomplish.
 Icebreaker and teamwork games work well for youth groups where the youth do not know each other very well or need a boost of confidence.
+You can even make a game out of choosing your youth group name.
 Biblical games and skits work best for groups where you want the focus to remain on the Bible and its principles.